mrismanaziz/Reforestation/README.md

-## Why did the clown have neck pain? - Because he slept funny
+## What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.